-The process to have your mouthguard made will take about two weeks and two trips to our dentist office.
-At your first appointment, we will take several impressions of your teeth and those will be sent to the dental lab where they will be fabricated.
-In about two weeks, you will return to our office where your new custom mouthguard will be tried on for a proper fit.
+The mouthguard fabrication process will take about two weeks and two trips to our dental office.
+At your first appointment, we will take several impressions of your teeth and send them to the dental lab for fabrication.
+In about two weeks, you will return to our office where you will try on your new custom mouthguard for a proper fit.

 Why do I need a night guard?

-A night guard is suggested to patients who show signs of bruxism, or teeth grinding.
+A night guard is for to patients who show signs of bruxism, or teeth grinding.
 At your regular checkups, your dentist will let you know if they see signs of damaged teeth from grinding.
 The damage to the teeth is usually evident to your hygienist and dentist.
-The best way to protect your teeth and prevent further damage is to wear a nightguard every night while you sleep.
+The best way to protect your teeth and prevent further damage is to wear a night guard every night while you sleep.
 These provide sufficient protection for your teeth if worn regularly.